Ulnar nerve transposition is a surgery to move a nerve at the elbow. A new path will be made for the nerve to sit in.

 - Reminding your care team to wear gloves or masks

-It will take a few weeks for the area to fully heal.
-Physical activity will need to be limited during recovery:
+It will take a few weeks for the elbow to fully heal.
+Some activity will be limited for up to four weeks.

 Call Your Doctor